 The poster board base that Bri uses to make her version makes both sides super sturdy.

 But the best thing about Bri’s design is that she uses different sizes of feathers on different parts of the wings, which really makes it stand out.

 This design will fetch you a lot of compliments!
 Read Bri’s instructions to make the wings over at Parties With A Cause.

 5. Spikey Paper Feather Wings

 G from G Torbz Crafty Channel has the most straightforward tutorial on this list.
 She uses an illustration board to make her wings.

 The garter is attached to the wings with another piece of illustration board, and G uses short bond paper to make her wings’ feathers.

-Kate’s design of angel wings is similar to Krystal Everdeen’s design above, but it looks a lot better.
+Kate’s design of our topic project is similar to Krystal Everdeen’s design above, but it looks a lot better.

 The halo is made from starry tinsel, and you can see how adorable Kate’s daughter looks wearing it on The Craft Train blog.